|

 "What a smooth customer," Marion muttered, and all present

 laughed.
-"Anyway..." she continued, giving Sam another hug, "your
+"Anyway..." she continued, giving Sam another

-concern was selfless, and you were very
+selfless, and you were very brave."

 "It's quite a bit early for lunch," Sam observed.

 "Lunch, breakfast, whatever," Marion muttered.
-"We can get some
+"We can get

-coffee, at least."
+some coffee, at least."
 She guided Sam towards the door.

 Sam glanced at Foyle, and he smiled and nodded.
-She smiled back,
+She smiled

-none the worse for wear, I see."
+"You're none the worse for wear, I see."

 "Oh, what the Countess did to me?"
 Marion laughed.
-"That was
+"That

-the senior wife, she knew a
+his harem, the senior wife, she

-all began when—"
+Anyway, it all began when—"

 The door closed and Foyle and Steed could hear no more.